frknayk/MonteCarloTreeSearch-Python/README.md

 3. Go to *gym_connect* submodule and install the game via : ```pip3 install -e . ```

 ## Acknowledgements
-MCTS is heavily inspired from int8's implementation : https://github.com/int8/monte-carlo-tree-search
+Some of MCTS part is heavily inspired from int8's implementation : https://github.com/int8/monte-carlo-tree-search